breadboardengineer1234/QuickNet/docs/general.md

 ```

 ## ``:setEnumItems(enums: {EnumItem})``
 Attaches a table of EnumItems to enable the use of the ``data.EnumItem`` type.
 The provided table must be a flat array containing all EnumItems that will be used.
-This function should be called once on start up on start up for both the server and clients.
+This function should be called once on start up for both the server and clients.
 ```lua
 local enums = {
   Enum.EasingDirection.Out,